 After finding your friends, you can recommend your business pages to them.
 People will start contacting you for referrals.
-You will get messages asking you if you know a doctor who practices a certain type of medicine.
+You will get messages asking you if you know a lawyer who represents a certain type of case.
 If you can't help them, you can still be the funnel point or the person who is viewed as the center of influence - the person to go to for information.